How to Handle a Car Accident Claim with Allstate

 - Decreases in future earning potential

 The value of your economic damages is the total of all financial losses.
 Placing a value on your pain and suffering is more complicated.
 The insurance company will downplay non-economic damages to lower their value.

 If you sustain permanent impairments or severe injuries, Allstate might not compensate you fully for your damages.
 Before accepting Allstate’s value, talk to experienced personal injury lawyers.

 Allstate may drag your case out in hopes that it wears you down and you agree to a lower settlement amount or the time to file a lawsuit expires.

 Most car accident lawsuits must be filed within two years from the accident date.
 However, there are some exceptions to the Texas statute of limitations for personal injury cases.
 If Allstate is not responding to you or fails to investigate and process your claim, contact an injury lawyer for a free case review.

 Call Our Texas Personal Injury Lawyers for More Information

-If you have questions after you filed a claim with Allstate or you need to file a claim, contact our law firm for a free consultation with a Texas personal injury attorney.
+If you have questions after you filed a claim with Allstate or you need to file a claim, contact our Houston law office for a free consultation with a Texas personal injury attorney at (713) 500-5000.
 We are here to help you as you fight to get the money you deserve from Allstate.